pakshuang/ai-chat-survey/docs/backend.md

 | Survey Responses         | Get Response                                   | GET    | Retrieves a response object by ID, requiring admin authentication.                |
 | Survey Responses         | Send Chat Message                              | POST   | Sends a message to the chatbot and receives a response.                           |

+We decided not to implement full CRUD operations for the 3 resources (Admins, Surveys, and Survey Responses) due to the time constraint in implementing this project.
+For example, an Update feature for Surveys was not developed so that the codebase would be smaller and easier to develop, test and maintain.

 For the detailed API documentation, refer to [api.md](api.md).

 #### b.
 Database